 President and Commissioner

-Coming to the USHL marks a return to the Chicago area for Fallen as he is a native of Glen Ellyn, Illinois and began his professional career in the area after graduating from nearby Northern Illinois University.
-Early career opportunities encompassed roles for a number of sports management and promotion companies, including International Management Group, Kemper Sports, and Sport F/X, an agency he started which had a client roster that included the National Hockey League, USA Hockey, and United States Hockey Hall of Fame.
+Born in Chicago and raised in nearby Glen Ellyn, Illinois, Fallen began his professional career in the area after graduating from Northern Illinois University.
+Early career opportunities encompassed roles for a number of sports management and promotion companies, including International Management Group, Kemper Sports, and Sport F/X, an agency he founded which had a client roster that included the National Hockey League, USA Hockey, and United States Hockey Hall of Fame.

-Fallen and his wife, Kathy, have two children, a daughter Kelley (25) and son Thomas (23).
+Fallen and his wife, Kathy, have two children, a daughter Kelley (27) and son Thomas (25).
 Kelley played NCAA hockey at the University of St. Thomas in St. Paul, MN and was a four-year letter winner, including serving as a captain during her senior season in 2011.
 Thomas spent two seasons playing in the USHL for the Cedar Rapids RoughRiders (2009-11) and helped the team capture the regular season Anderson Cup title in 2010-11.
-He is now entering his fourth season of college hockey at Yale University and was recently named captain of the Bulldogs for 2014-15.
+He played collegiately at Yale University (2011-15) serving as the captain of the Bulldogs for 2014-15.
 He was part of the school’s first-ever NCAA Ice Hockey Championship in 2013 and is among the school’s all-time scoring leaders for defensemen.

 Vice President of Business Operations

 Joe Macdonell joined the USHL office in July 2010.
 His experience in the sports industry spans over 25 years, and covers the full array of team management functions including ticket sales, operations, and financial management.
-For the past three years, he has served as the Vice President of Business Operations for the Chicago Fire in Major League Soccer (MLS).
+Previously he had served as the Vice President of Business Operations for the Chicago Fire in Major League Soccer (MLS).

 The Homer Glen, Illinois native began his career in the NBA with the New Jersey Nets.
 He was a key member of the club's management team in the early 1990's when ticket sales surged under legendary NBA executive Jon Spoelstra.
 As Vice President of Ticket Operations for the Nets, Macdonell was one of the youngest vice presidents in the NBA.
 He also served as part of the senior management team that turned around the MLS's New York/New Jersey MetroStars, now known as the Red Bulls.